 In photos: Hong Kong university campuses burn as student protesters battle police

-HONG KONG: Violent skirmishes that marred Hong Kong on Tuesday (Nov 12) continued into the evening, as

-student protesters threw petrol bombs and set up barricades at university campuses.
+HONG KONG: Hong Kong's universities on Tuesday (Nov 12) emerged as a new battleground, with sustained clashes at major campuses for the first time, with the epicentre at the Chinese University of Hong Kong (CUHK) in the New Territories.

-Police fired tear gas in an attempt to quell the latest protests that they said were leading the city to the "brink of total breakdown".
+At the CUHK campus, a standoff between police and protesters reignited as night fell, as police fired water cannon and tear gas in an attempt to quell the latest protests that they said were leading the city to the "brink of total breakdown".

-As night fell, clashes reignited, with police again firing volleys of tear gas and protesters throwing petrol bombs, lighting up the sky.

-Protesters set up a fire during clashes with police at the Chinese University of Hong Kong (CUHK), in Hong Kong on Nov 12, 2019.
-(Photo: AFP/Philip Fong)
+Protesters lit fires and threw Molotov cocktails in the skirmishes, which brought traffic on a nearby highway to a standstill.

+READ: Student protesters dig in on university campus, chaos erupts around Hong Kong

 Protesters at City University had stockpiled bricks and petrol bombs on the bridges and other approaches and were making small devices with nails.